 Brexit – what happens next?

 The largest area of change will likely be the impact that Brexit will have on right of freedom of movement of EEA nationals following Brexit.
-Again however, until we know the clear terms of Brexit, this impact is hard to predict.
+In the December 2019 Queen’s Speech, it was announced that protection for EU workers’ rights will be included in a forthcoming Employment Bill.
+The Employment Bill would need to be passed by the end of the implementation period in order to effectively protect workers’ rights derived from EU law.
+Until we know more about the details of this bill, its impact is hard to predict.

-In broad terms, many of the rights available to working parents are expected to remain in place following Brexit, whether the UK leaves the European Union under agreed terms, or where no deal is put in place.
+In broad terms, many of the rights available to working parents are expected to remain in place following Brexit.
 Many of these rights have been in place for a long time and are generally seen to be an important part of the UK’s workplace.
 The government has confirmed it would keep these types of rights in place following the UK’s exit from the European Union.

-In the longer-term, it is possible that these rights could be reviewed or changed by future governments, but that could happen, whether or not the UK leaves the European Union.
+In the longer-term, it is possible that these rights could be reviewed or changed by future governments.

 Type of right